Lymah123/100-days-of-code/daily-journal.md

 Day 92: 24/02/25

 - Today, on the expense tracker app, I worked on the Firebase API authentication end on the backend for the register and login form.

+Day 93: 25/02/25

+Today, I started writing test for the expense tracker app.
+I can't wait to be done with this app.
+I really want to pick up a new project.